ericnabofa/first_back_end_project/README.md

 # Seeding your online database
 - run ' npm run seed-prod'
-Take a look at the package.json to see the script there
+- Take a look at the package.json to see the script there

 # API Endpoints
 The API provides the following endpoints:

+- GET /api/topics: Get all topics
-GET /api/articles: Get all articles
+- GET /api/articles: Get all articles
-GET /api/articles/:article_id: Get an article by ID PATCH /api/articles/:article_id: Update an article POST /api/articles/:article_id/comments: Add a comment to an article GET /api/articles/:article_id/comments: Get all comments for an article DELETE /api/comments/:comment_id: Delete a comment
+- GET /api/articles/:article_id: Get an article by ID
-GET /api/topics: Get all topics
+- GET /api/articles/:article_id/comments: Get all comments for an article
+- POST /api/articles/:article_id/comments: Add a comment to an article
-GET /api/users: Get all users
+- GET /api/users: Get all users
+- DELETE /api/comments/:comment_id: Delete a comment
+- PATCH /api/articles/:article_id: Update an article

 # API Documentation
 Refer to 'https://first-back-end-project.onrender.com/api' for more details on each endpoints